Dina Nagar: Topography

 The landscape of the town has varied topography comprising undulating plan, the flood plains of the Ravi and the Beas and the upland plain.
 It is traversed by a number of chaos and has an undulating topography.
 The flood plains of the Ravi and the Beas are separated from the upland plain by sharp river cut bluffs.
 They are low lying, with slightly uneven topography.
 Sand dominates in the soil structure of the flood plains, but it diminishes in both quantity and coarseness in the upland plain.
 The upland plain covers a large part of the town particularly.

 Climate

-There are mainly two seasons i.e. summer and winter.
+There are mainly two seasons, i.e. summer and winter.
 The summer season falls between the months of April to July and the winter November to March.
-In summer season the temperature touches 44 °C or even sometimes crosses it.
+In summer season the temperature touches 44 °C or even higher.
 June is the hottest month and January is the coldest one.
 Mostly the rain falls in the month of July.
 The winter rains are experienced during January and February.
 Dust storms occurs in the month of May and June.